Summer Session

 How many classes can students take?
 Is there a limit?

-Students who enroll in two courses (between nine and 12 units each, comparable to three to four credits each at other colleges and universities) will experience fast-paced academic work.
+Students who enroll in two courses (between 9 and 12 units each, comparable to 3 to 4 credits each at other colleges and universities) will experience fast-paced academic work.
 The workload of two courses completed over six weeks will be similar to the workload of five courses in 14 weeks, which is a typical workload for degree-seeking undergraduate students at Carnegie Mellon.
-Summer Session students may enroll in up to 24 units.
+Pre-College Summer Session students may enroll in up to 24 units.

 We strongly recommend that students enrolled in two courses focus on this program during the six weeks.
 Do not plan to engage in other studies during Summer Session, including preparation for standardized tests or major school assignments.
-You will be taking college classes and it is necessary to focus on this.
+Students will be taking college courses, and it is critical to focus on this.

 Is it possible to have a job while attending Pre-College Summer Session?

 Students enrolled in two full courses should not plan to have a summer job.
-Students enrolled in fewer than two full courses may wish to consider a part-time summer job.
+Commuter students enrolled in fewer than two full courses may wish to consider a part-time summer job.

 Will the college credits be transferable?